 Imagine getting married on a cruise ship that’s taking you to a warm, exotic island for your honeymoon, with the uniformed captain officiating the ceremony.
 Romantic, isn’t it?
-Here’s what you need to think about before you decide whether this is the wedding for you:
+Here’s what you need to think about before you decide whether getting married on a cruise is for you:

 1. Decide whether you want a captain to perform your ceremony at sea.